knowledges

 In industrial settings, chlorine generator electrolyzers find widespread use across diverse sectors, including water treatment, chemical manufacturing, and the production of various chlorinated compounds.
 Municipal water treatment plants rely on on-site chlorine generation to ensure the disinfection of drinking water, safeguarding public health against waterborne pathogens.
 In chemical manufacturing, chlorine serves as a crucial building block for the production of PVC, solvents, and other essential chemicals.
 Moreover, the pulp and paper industry utilizes chlorine for bleaching processes, enhancing the brightness and quality of paper products.

 In conclusion, chlorine generator electrolyzers play a pivotal role in meeting the demand for chlorine in various industries, offering efficient and sustainable on-site production capabilities.
-Through the electrochemical process of electrolysis, these electrolyzers convert brine into chlorine gas, sodium hydroxide, and hydrogen gas, enabling the synthesis of numerous chlorinated compounds essential for industrial processes.
+Through the electrochemical process of electrolysis, these electrolyzers convert brine into sodium hypochlorite, and hydrogen gas, enabling the synthesis of numerous chlorinated compounds essential for industrial processes.
 With different electrolyzer configurations available, industries can choose the most suitable design to meet their specific requirements.
 As the need for sustainable and cost-effective chlorine production continues to grow,generator electrolyzers remain indispensable assets in the industrial landscape.

 If you want to learn more about this kind of chlorine generator electrolyzer, welcome to contact us at yangbo@tjanode.com.